The beautifully maintained Dublin Castle is arguably the most popular of the many castles in Ireland.

 And in one of the most momentous moments in Irish history, the castle was ceremonially handed over to Michael Collins and his Provisional Government.

 These days, Dublin Castle hosts the inauguration of each President of Ireland and also various State receptions.
+It’s also Dublin architecture at its finest.

 Things to do at Dublin Castle